jiedxu/psa-notebook/README.md

 [`edxu96.github.io/psa-notebook`](https://edxu96.github.io/psa-notebook) provides a Jupyter notebook working environment, with `pandapower`, `networkx`, `seaborn` and other useful packages pre-installed.

+## Kernels

+The version of [`xeus-python`](https://xeus-python.readthedocs.io/en/latest/) is 3.10.2.
+For now, Python packages can only be added during the build of the kernel. `environment.yml` specifies which packages are added.
+The available packages are listed in the appendix.

+In contrast, any Python package with [pure Python wheels](https://packaging.python.org/en/latest/guides/distributing-packages-using-setuptools/#pure-python-wheels) available on [PyPI](https://pypi.org/) can be installed in the [Pyodide](https://pyodide.org/en/stable/) kernel.

+The [`xeus-sqlite`](https://xeus-sqlite.readthedocs.io/en/latest/) kernel is also available.

 ## Requirements of the browser

 JupyterLite is being tested against modern web browsers: